 Similarly, if you have a smaller deposit or want lower monthly repayments, you could consider shared ownership.
 This Government scheme allows you to purchase a portion of a property (either with savings or by taking out a mortgage) while paying rent on the remainder.

 If you’re a public sector tenant, meanwhile, the Right to Buy scheme could allow you to purchase your council home at a discount.
-The amount discounted will depend on the type of property, the region and for how long you’ve been council tenant, but ranges from 35% to a maximum 70%.
+The amount discounted will depend on the type of property, the region and for how long you’ve been a council tenant, but ranges from 35% to a maximum 70%.

 Governments often want to support first-time buyers onto the property ladder as homeownership can be good for the economy.